 DCC recognizes that its students retain the rights provided by the United States and Montana Constitutions, federal and state statutes, and applicable College policies.
-The provisions of this Student Conduct Code are intended to be consistent with these rights.
+The provisions of this Student Code of Conduct are intended to be consistent with these rights.
 The following rights are specifically recognized and implemented in this Student Conduct Code: